gmaresca/angular-mastery-workshop/exercise-angular-cli.md

 ## TODO 2 - Create new Angular workspace

 1. Workspaces are created using `ng new` command but before we execute it explore available options
-2. Run `ng new exercise-1-angular-cli` command with options that disables creation of initial application, sets style to `scss` , enables `routing` and sets `prefix` to `my-org`
+2. Run `ng new exercise-angular-cli` command with options that disables creation of initial application `--create-application false`, sets `--style` to `scss` , enables `routing` and sets `prefix` to `my-org`
-3. Once done explore what was generated inside your IDE and enter the workspace folder in your console (eg `cd exercise-1-angular-cli`)
+3. Once done explore what was generated inside your IDE and enter the workspace folder in your console (eg `cd exercise-angular-cli`)

 ## TODO 3 - Learn how to use Angular schematics